» Public Relations & Advertising Undergraduate Application

 + - Overview

-Please note that you may only submit Portfolio materials into SlideRoom for your 1st Choice Major selected on Common App.
+Please note that you may only submit the Creative Supplement for your 1st Choice Major selected on Common App.
 No other materials will be reviewed as part of the application process.

 Major Requirement Essay

-Prompt: In no more than one (1) page, describe a public relations or advertising campaign that was particularly effective in reaching its target audiences.
+Prompt: In no more than two (2) pages, describe a public relations or advertising campaign that was particularly effective in reaching its target audiences.
 Examine the overall goal or message of the campaign, how that message was delivered, and if the campaign was successful.
 This essay should not be based on just your personal opinion; please cite supporting research or information that would support your conclusions.

 Format: Essays should be typed, single-spaced, 12 pt.
 Times New Roman font, one-inch margins on all sides.
 Remember to title your essay.